cx-cloud-101/speedtest-workshop/gcp/ml-engine/setup.md

 BUCKET_NAME=${PROJECT_ID}-mlengine
 ```

 Then we can set a region, which we want our bucket to live in.
-This one can not be reginal.
+This one can not be regional.
 See here for options: https://cloud.google.com/ml-engine/docs/tensorflow/regions

 `europe-west1` seems to have the options we would want, and is relatively close.